 Italian as a second language with e-LOCAL (Electronically Learning Other Cultures and Languages)

-This course, stemming from the European project e-LOCAL (Electronically Learning Other Cultures And Languages), will guide you into the discovery of Italian language and culture.
+This beginner’s course, stemming from the European project e-LOCAL (Electronically Learning Other Cultures And Languages), will guide you into the discovery of Italian language and culture.
 The main characters of the course are Anna and Alex.
 They are two Erasmus students who arrive in Bologna.
 Anna and Alex are welcomed in their university town by Lorenzo and Lucia and are helped in their learning process by Elena and Giovanni.
-You will follow Anna and Alex in their adventures and discover the Italian language and culture with them.
+The course is divided into 2 parts, part I and part II.
+In part I you will follow Anna and Alex in their adventures and discover the Italian language and culture with them.

-The course is organised in 8 main units, plus an introductory unit and a final assessment unit.
-In units 1-8 you will find a story with seven situations and a comprehension quiz at the end; grammar explanations along with related exercises; cultural pills with short tests and everyday information; language exercises to fix grammar, lexicon and communicative aspects.
-You will also find a unit 0 with preliminary grammar information, and a unit 9 with the assessment of the course.
+Part I is organised in 4 main units, plus an introductory unit and a final assessment unit.
+In units 1-4 you will find a story with seven situations and a comprehension quiz at the end; grammar explanations along with related exercises; cultural pills with short tests and everyday information; language exercises to fix grammar, lexicon and communicative aspects.
+You will also find a unit 0 with preliminary grammar information, and a final unit with the assessment of the course.

 In each part of the course, where necessary, you will find a specific glossary, but please remember that you will always have the Overall Glossary at your disposal.
 This contains all the vocabulary used in the course.
 You will also be able to download the Overall Grammar, which includes all the grammar explanations of the course.
 You can find both the Overall Glossary and the Overall Grammar in the Additional Materials.

 Estimated Effort (hours per week): 8-10h per week 4 to 5 weeks totally